Open Burning

 How about a recreational fire in my back yard?

-Violating the open burning law is a third-degree misdemeanor, punishable by a fine up to $500 and up to 60 days in jail.
+Violators can be cited with a third-degree misdemeanor, which is punishable by a fine of $500 and up to 60 days in jail.

 Barbecue Grills